ahundt/deep-learning-jhu-cs-482-682/README.md

 15. Reduce your SGD learning rate by 100x, and train MNIST on your ultimate Fashion-MNIST model
      - Compare this to your original MNIST training run and the previous question

-## Requirements

-- Answer all 15 of the questions above
-- Address all TODOs including those in
-    - `1_fashion_mnist.py`
-    - `1_fashion_mnist_experiments.sh`
-    - `1_fashion_mnis_answers.md`
-- Your code must pass the travis CI tests
-    - The travis CI output is where we will evaluate your ultimate model's validation performance

-    - Your code must pass [pep8](https://www.python.org/dev/peps/pep-0008/) style checks  built into the travis CI tests
-    - The model for any question that is tested with the `--test models` flag is considered incomplete.
-- You must fill out the markdown file `1_fashion_mnist_answers.md` with your answers to questions 1-15
-    - It should include the accompanying tensorboard photos.
-- The line with `python 1_fashion_mnist.py --dataset fashion_mnist` is the only line in `.travis.yml` which you may modify to improve your ultimate model's results.

-- It should be easy to view a diff including the changes you made for your final code submission.
-- You may be required to merge a change to this assignment if a correction is required.
-- If you make/fix something cool (except answers) that you can share with the class we'd like a pull request!
-- We will grade the final github commit made before the deadline which passes Travis CI.
-    - Travis may run beyond the deadline.
-    - Out of time errors mean the test did not pass Travis CI.
-- Have fun!